What Makes a Good Assessment Report in Psychology? A Psychologist’s Guide to Reports That Don’t Suck

 Recommendations

-✔ Avoid excessive acronyms or overly clinical terms
+✔ Steer clear of excessive acronyms or overly clinical terms.

-✔ Be kind to your reader—remember that your client (or their family) are likely to read
+✔ Be considerate; remember that your client (or their family) will likely read the report.

-Remember: clear communication is a clinical skill.
-You’re not oversimplifying it—you’re making your language useful to the reader.
+Clear communication is an essential clinical skill.
+You're not oversimplifying; you're crafting language that is useful to your reader.

-More information doesn’t always equal a better report.
-A common mistake is including every single detail from the clinical interview, even if it’s not relevant to the referral question.
+More information doesn’t inherently mean a better report.
+A common pitfall is including every detail from the clinical interview, even if it does not pertain to the referral question.

 💡 Ask yourself: *Does this add value?

-Listing scores from standardised tools is not enough.
-You need to interpret the results in plain English and link them to the client’s real-life functioning.
+Merely listing scores from standardized tests isn't adequate.
+You must interpret the results in straightforward language and relate them to the client’s real-life functioning.

 For example:

-"The client’s performance on the Working Memory Index (WMI) fell in the low
+"The client’s performance on the Working Memory Index (WMI) was in the low average range.
+This, combined with reported difficulties following multi-step instructions at school, indicates challenges in retaining and manipulating verbal information while learning."

-Generic recommendations like “may benefit from therapy” are vague and unhelpful.
-You want your report to be actionable.
+Generic recommendations, such as “may benefit from therapy,” lack specificity and usefulness.
+Instead, your report should be actionable.

-Tailor your recommendations to the client’s context.
-If it’s a teen with ADHD who’s struggling in class, name the executive functioning strategies.
-If it’s an adult seeking an autism diagnosis, include workplace accommodations and psychoeducation resources.
+Customize recommendations to suit the client’s circumstances.
+For example, if it’s a teenager with ADHD struggling in class, mention specific executive functioning strategies.
+If it’s an adult seeking an autism diagnosis, suggest workplace accommodations and psychoeducation resources.

 Bonus Tip: Reports Should Not Be Traumatic to Read

-I’ll say it plainly: some assessment reports are written with such cold, deficit-focused language that they can be distressing for clients to read.
-Choose your words carefully.
+Many assessment reports are composed with such cold, deficit-focused language that they can distress clients.
+Language matters.

-✔ Avoid pathologising phrasing like “manipulative” or “attention-seeking”
+✔ Avoid pathologizing terms like “manipulative” or “attention-seeking.”

-Clients deserve to see themselves reflected in your reports with dignity and compassion.
+Clients deserve to see their dignity reflected in your reports, communicated with compassion.

-If you're working with neurodivergent clients and want to lift the quality of your Autism and ADHD diagnostic assessments and reports, my Autism and ADHD Diagnostic Assessment Training goes beyond the basics.
-In this training, I walk you through how to write reports that are affirming, diagnostically sound, and tailored to the unique needs of your clients—especially those with internalised or less stereotyped presentations.
+If you're working with neurodivergent clients and wish to elevate the quality of your Autism and ADHD diagnostic assessments and reports, my Autism and ADHD Diagnostic Assessment Training delves beyond basic training.
+In this course, I guide you through crafting reports that are affirming, diagnostically sound, and tailored to your clients' diverse needs—particularly those with internalized or less typical presentations.

-Included exclusively in this course is my custom-built Autism and ADHD diagnostic report template.
-You won’t find this template sold separately—it’s part of the comprehensive support I provide inside the training.
+This course includes my exclusive custom Autism and ADHD diagnostic report template.
+You won’t find this template elsewhere; it’s integral to the comprehensive support I provide through the training.

 ➡ Learn more about this training here:

-Final Thoughts: Reports Should Be Fit For Purpose
+Final Thoughts: Crafting Reports That Serve Their Purpose

-Good assessment reports should be clear, purposeful, and usable.
-When you write with your reader in mind—and let the referral question guide you—you’ll produce reports that genuinely support better care.
-Let’s lift the standard without lifting your stress levels.
+Effective assessment reports should be clear, purposeful, and practical.
+By prioritizing the reader’s needs and allowing the referral question to guide your writing, you’ll create reports that genuinely enhance care.
+Let’s elevate the standard without increasing your stress levels.